addinall/C3I/README.md

 ![alt text](c3i.png "Sample mapping page")

-A development stack proposed for C3I that include web sockets, RxJS , React, jQuery 2.x, AJaJ, Bootstrap.
+- A development stack proposed for C3I that include web sockets, RxJS , React, jQuery 2.x, AJaJ, Bootstrap.

-I am having a look at this implementation using web-sockets and coding this as an experiment.
+- I am having a look at this implementation using web-sockets and coding this as an experiment.

-I am interested in this technology as a possible inclusion into future builds of my client software.
+- I am interested in this technology as a possible inclusion into future builds of my client software.

-PHP has not a great reputation for being a good persistant psudo-client side technology to interface to RTOS network systems, so this may help.
+- PHP has not a great reputation for being a good persistant psudo-client side technology to interface to RTOS network systems, so this may help.

-I need to design a decent AJaJ API for this project.
-The current way of doing things is just a heap.

 I also decided to add the rxJS (Reactive Extensions for Javascript) into this mix so